-• analyzing data from X (formerly Twitter) to examine asymmetries in argumentation between the political right and left
+• analyzing data from X (formerly Twitter) and Reddit to examine differences in argumentation and negotiation styles between the political right and left

 My research has been published in outlets including Nature Human Behaviour, Proceedings of the National Academy of Sciences, Journal of Personality and Social Psychology, Journal of Experimental Psychology: GeneralTrends in Cognitive Sciences, and Political Psychology.
 My work has been funded by the European Commission, the U.S. National Science Foundation, The Society for Personality and Social Psychology, The American Psychology-Law Society, the United States-Indonesia Society, and Cornell University’s Institute for the Social Sciences, Einaudi Center for International Studies, and Center for the Study of Inequality.